To the Members of MADHAV INFRA PROJECTS LIMITED

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of MadhavInfra Projects Ltd. ("the Company") as of 31 March 2016 in conjunction with ouraudit of the standalone financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of MADHAVINFRA PROJECTS LIMITED ("the Company") as of March 31 2019 in conjunctionwith our audit of the financial statements for the year ended on that date.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
-Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
+Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effective- ness of internal control based on the assessed risk.
 Theprocedures selected depend on the auditor's judgement including the assessment of therisks of material misstatement of the financial statements whether due to fraud or error.We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.

 Meaning of Internal Financial Controls over Financial Reporting